 Welcome!
 I am a PhD student in Computer Science at Cornell University, where I am very fortunate to be advised by Jon Kleinberg.
-I am currently doing extended research with the Google Brain Team, particularly Jascha Sohl-Dickstein and Quoc Le.
-I also collaborate frequently with Surya Ganguli at Stanford.
+I am currently doing extended research with the Google Brain Team, where my primary mentors are Quoc Le and Samy Bengio.
+In the past, I've collaborated frequently with Jascha Sohl-Dickstein and Surya Ganguli at Stanford.

 My research interests are broadly in machine learning, particularly deep learning.
 A primary research aim of mine is to understand and improve deep neural networks by combining systematic experiments with mathematically rooted methods.
 I am also more broadly interested in designing and applying interpretable machine learning models in different contexts.